See More. Chat More.

 were out of luck.
 But, never say never with

-Ma Mopar as a few Western Canadian dealerships did something no one else could do for ’71 or ’72!
+Ma Mopar as a Western Canadian dealership did something no one else could do for ’71 or ’72!

-WELL, it seems Crosstown Motor City out of Edmonton, Alberta, Canada was the driving force in getting Chrysler head office to make a few more of these popular Mopars for them – out here in Western Canada – for both 1971 and 1972.
+Crosstown Motor City out of Edmonton, Alberta, Canada was the driving force in getting Chrysler head office to make a few more of these popular Mopars for them.

-NOW, with that said, no other factory '71 or '72 versions were ever made.
-You couldn’t even order one if you wanted - they were discontinued – and as you read on, these were the only 'H' code 340 Swingers ever made after 1970!
+NOW, with that said, no other factory '71 or '72 versions were ever made, by anyone, you couldn’t even order one if you wanted - they were discontinued – and as you read on, these were the only 'H' code 340 Swingers ever made after 1970!
 PERIOD.
 Making for a very rare and 'special' Muscle Cars!

 What's so 'special' about these 340 Specials?